elixir-toniq/vapor/README.md

 ### Startup guarantees

 During the init process Vapor will block until the configuration is loaded.
 If any error is encountered during the initialization step then after a given number of failures Vapor will halt and tell the supervisor to stop.
-This is important because dependencies will not be able to boot with proper configuration.
+This is important because dependencies will not be able to boot without proper configuration.

 ### Precedence